KyleRego/KyleRego.github.io/collections/_posts/2024-05-21-asp-net-core-resource-based-authorization-example.markdown

 mathjax: false
 ---

-I spent some time understanding [Resource-based authorization in ASP.NET Core](https://learn.microsoft.com/en-us/aspnet/core/security/authorization/resourcebased?view=aspnetcore-3.1) today and implemented a simple example using it (also see [Policy-based authorization in ASP.NET Core](https://learn.microsoft.com/en-us/aspnet/core/security/authorization/policies?view=aspnetcore-3.1#security-authorization-policies-based-authorization-handler)).
+I spent some time reading [Resource-based authorization in ASP.NET Core](https://learn.microsoft.com/en-us/aspnet/core/security/authorization/resourcebased?view=aspnetcore-3.1) today and implemented a simple example using it (also see [Policy-based authorization in ASP.NET Core](https://learn.microsoft.com/en-us/aspnet/core/security/authorization/policies?view=aspnetcore-3.1#security-authorization-policies-based-authorization-handler)).
 This post is an alternative example to what's in the documentation and some notes for reference.

 In this example, authorization is a simple check that the `UserId` of the resource (an `Article`) is equal to the ID of the user requesting it.
 The check happens in a controller action after the resource is retrieved from a database via a repository.